vivid-inc/ash-ra-template/boot-art/README.md

 (import '(java.io File))

 (deftask rndr []
-         (art :files #{"source/index.html.art" "templates"}
+         (art :templates  #{"source/index.html.art" "templates"}
               :output-dir (File. "out")))
 ```
 Discussion:
-If `:files` is specified, `art` will use those files instead of searching Boot's fileset.
+If `:templates` is specified, `art` will use those files instead of searching Boot's fileset.
 Providing an `:output-dir` will cause templates to be written there as well as to Boot's `(target)` (if any).